JuliaData/DataFrames.jl/docs/src/man/sorting.md

                     order(:SepalLength, rev = true)])
 ```

-Keywords used above include `cols` (to specify columns), `rev` (to sort a column or the whole DataFrame in reverse), and `by` (to apply a function to a column/DataFrame).
+Keywords used above include `cols` (to specify columns), `rev` (to sort a column or the whole DataTable in reverse), and `by` (to apply a function to a column/DataTable).
 Each keyword can either be a single value, or can be a tuple or array, with values corresponding to individual columns.

 As an alternative to using array or tuple values, `order` to specify an ordering for a particular column within a set of columns